MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/resource-dictionaries.md

 </ContentPage>
 ```

 This syntax does not instantiate the `MyResourceDictionary` class.
 Instead, it references the XAML file.
-For that reason, when setting the [`Source`](xref:Xamarin.Forms.ResourceDictionary.Source) property, the code-behind file (**MyResourceDictionary.xaml.cs**) isn't required, and the `x:Class` attribute can be removed from the root tag of the **MyResourceDictionary.xaml** file.
+For that reason, when setting the [`Source`](xref:Xamarin.Forms.ResourceDictionary.Source) property, a code-behind file isn't required, and the `x:Class` attribute can be removed from the root tag of the **MyResourceDictionary.xaml** file.
 In addition, when merging resource dictionaries using this approach, Xamarin.Forms will automatically instantiate the [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary), hence the outer `ResourceDictionary` tags are not required.

 > [!IMPORTANT]
 > The [`Source`](xref:Xamarin.Forms.ResourceDictionary.Source) property can only be set from XAML.